GameboyTheDev/Custom-Npc-Docs/docs/guide/uploadingnpcs.md

 <hr>

 ::: info
-To upload an npc you must be editing it
+To upload an npc you must be editing it.
 :::

 To upload an npc click on the orange upload icon _that is next to the green create npc button_